VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

   ![Deployment generate access token](deployment_access_generate_token.webp)

 Generated token will be shown in the list of access tokens.
-Click on the token to see the usage examples:
+Click on the three dots and choose `Show examples` to see the usage examples:

   ![Deployment access token](deployment_access_token_generated.webp)